Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

 Maintenance: Provide ongoing support, updates, and enhancements based on user feedback and changing requirements to ensure the software remains effective and relevant

-##Compare and contrast the Waterfall and Agile methodologies.
+## 4.Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall Methodology: